 The “FOREIGN Trust” Rules of 1976 – Internal Revenue Code S. 679 (as changed in 1996)

 These are the rules that are the authority for Forms 3520 and 3520A.
-They are also the rules that deem many non-U.S. pension plans to be “Foreign Trusts”.
+They are also the rules that are understood (correctly or incorrectly) to deem many non-U.S. pension plans to be “Foreign Trusts”.
 Think in Canadian RESP, RDSP, etc.

 Relevant Penalty Laden Forms: 3520 and 3520A

 FATCA 2010 – (“FOREIGN Account Tax Compliance Act”)

 FATCA is the vehicle to enforce “citizenship taxation”.
 Whether by accident or design FATCA is a factor in the increasingly large number of U.S. citizens abroad renouncing U.S. citizenship.
 The key point is that U.S. citizens feel FORCED (and I agree with them) to renounce U.S. citizenship.